sbanwart/biztalk-scripts/README.md

 biztalk-scripts
 ===============

 A PowerShell script for creating and configuring a set of hosts, host instances and send/receive handlers.
-This is a pure PowerShell implmentation with no dependencies outside of PowerShell and BizTalk.
+This is a pure PowerShell implementation with no dependencies outside of PowerShell and BizTalk.

 Usage
 -----